 The pandemic added to these pre-existing challenges and has had devastating impacts that we are still struggling to quantify.
 In the Fall of 2021, a coalition of the nation’s leading experts in pediatric health declared a national emergency in child and adolescent mental health.

 What Lurie Children's is doing to address it

 Lurie Children's takes a public health approach to mental health care.
 We are dedicated to helping children and young people build resilience and promoting access to high-quality mental health services for them in the places where they live and learn.
 Lurie Children’s also recognizes that child and adolescent mental health is a community issue that impacts us all and understands that there is not just one solution that will help all youth.
-This is why we work with multiple groups throughout the state to get at all of the ways in which children and adolescents need support, and to learn from them and each other so that we get it right.
+We work with multiple groups throughout the state to address all the ways in which children and adolescents need support, and to learn from them and each other so that we do so effectively.

 Since 2004, the Center for Childhood Resilience (CCR) at Lurie Children's has worked to build the resiliency of children and youth with a focus on under-resourced and under-represented populations throughout Chicago and Illinois.
 Through innovative, sustainable and evidence-based strategies, CCR engages youth-serving organizations to address the impact of trauma and promote mental wellness in communities where children and adolescents live, learn and grow.